BOTANICAL REFERENCE

 (Urtica dioica)

 Nutrient-rich, anti-inflammatory, detoxifying.
 Relieves sinus congestion and asthma.
+Drinking nettle tea can reduce your appetite, as it cleanses the body of toxins.

 Some people may experience allergic reactions or skin irritation, especially when handling fresh nettle.
+May cause diarrhea, constipation, and an upset stomach in some people.
+Do not take if pregnant or breastfeeding.

-May interact with medications such as blood thinners, diuretics, and diabetes medications
+May interact with medications such as blood thinners, diuretics, and diabetes medications.

 Turmeric Root